swiftlang/swift/docs/ABI.rst

 ::

-  identifier ::= '00' natural identifier-start-char identifier-char*
+  identifier ::= '00' natural '_' identifier-char*
-  identifier ::= '00' 'o' operator-fixity natural identifier-char*
+  identifier ::= '00' 'o' operator-fixity natural '_' identifier-char*

 Identifiers that contain non-ASCII characters are encoded using the Punycode algorithm specified in RFC 3492, with the modifications that ``_`` is used